-Advising financial institutions and hedge funds in connection with structured finance transactions, including analysis of rights and remedies under transaction documents and assessment and resolution of claims seeking repurchase of collateral (“putbacks”).
+Advises financial institutions and hedge funds on rights and remedies under transaction documents and assessment and resolution of “putback” claims seeking repurchase of collateral.

-Defended AmLaw law firm against malpractice and breach of fiduciary duty claim stemming from advice to a start-up.
+Defended AmLaw 100 firm against malpractice and breach of fiduciary duty claims brought by a bankruptcy trustee arising out of securities advice to a start-up.

-Defended AmLaw 100 law firm against claims of fraud in connection with a breach of contract action.
+Defended AmLaw 100 firm against claims of fraud asserted by a former adversary in a prior litigation.

 Represented a financial and business information provider in connection with allegations by a competitor of claims of fraud, unfair competition, false advertising, and corporate espionage.

-Representation of civil liberties organizations in First Amendment challenge to donor disclosure laws targeting 501(c)(3)s and 501(c)(4)s.
+Represented civil liberties organizations in successful First Amendment challenge to donor disclosure laws targeting 501(c)(3)s and 501(c)(4)s.